brentgroves/repsys/k8s/report-system-install.md

 - **[Kubectl Krew plugin](./krew-install.md)**
 - **[Rook Microceph](./rook-microceph-install.md)**
 - **[Minio S3 compatible Object Storage](./minio-install.md)**

-## Notes

-Deploy the MySQL 8.0 server and import mydw.
-Later recreate mydw in the MySQL InnoDB Cluster.
-You should make a copy of each table and give it a primary key then copy the mydw non-keyed data into it.

 - **[Postgres Operator](./postgres-operator-install.md)**
 - **[MetalB load balancer and NGINX ingress controller](./metalb-ingress-install.md)**
 - **[MetalB load balancer and Kong ingress controller](./metalb-kong-install.md)**